-Neo Sans supports up to 107 different languages such as Arabic, Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Romanian, Dutch, Greek, Hungarian, Kazakh (Latin), Serbian (Latin), Serbian (Cyrillic), Czech, Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin, Cyrillic, Greek, Arabic, and other scripts.
+Neo Sans supports up to 107 different languages such as Arabic, Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Romanian, Dutch, Greek, Hungarian, Serbian (Cyrillic), Serbian (Latin), Czech, Kazakh (Latin), Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, Arabic, and other scripts.

 Please note that not all languages are available for all formats.